mysociety/fixmystreet/install/ami.md

 When your EC2 instance is launched, you will be able to log in as the `ubuntu` user.
 This user can `sudo` freely to run commands as root.
 However, the code is actually owned by (and runs as) the `fms` user.
-After creating the instance, you will need edit one configuration file to set a couple of parameters in the file `/home/fms/fixmystreet/conf/general.yml`.
+After creating the instance, you will need to edit a configuration file to set a couple of parameters.
+That configuration file is `/home/fms/fixmystreet/conf/general.yml`.
 You can edit the file with:

     ubuntu@ip-10-58-191-98:~$ sudo su - fms